Koodies/ftx-exchange-telegram-bot/README.md

 ## Ready to spin
 1. Start a chat with your bot, link to the chat can be found on bot creation with BotFather
-2. Enter /lend to start populating your lending list
+2. Enter /init to start populating your lending & staking list
-3. Enter /stake to start populating your staking list
-4. Run /startlend or /startstake to start compounding!
+3. Run /startlend or /startstake to start compounding!

 # Menu
 [(Back to top)](#table-of-contents)